 Care of Baby Rabbits

 Most baby rabbits will require no assistance from a human.
-Baby rabbits will nurse from their mothers once a day, usually between midnight and 5:00 a.m., for three to four weeks until they are weaned.
-You can handle newborn baby bunnies if you are concerned whether or not they are being cared for.
-Baby bunnies should gain about 1/4 ounce per day if they are being fed appropriately and a round belly is evidence of a meal if you check on them early in the morning.
+Baby rabbits will nurse from their mothers once or twice a day, for four to five weeks until they are weaned.
+You can handle newborn baby bunnies if you are concerned about whether or not they are being cared for.
+Baby bunnies should gain about 1/4 ounce per day if they are being fed appropriately, and a round belly is evidence of a meal if you check on them early in the morning.

 False Rabbit Pregnancy

 Some rabbits experience a false pregnancy where their body thinks it's pregnant, despite that not being the case.
-False pregnancy will cause a rabbit to exhibit nesting behavior and act moody, just like a real pregnant rabbit would experience.
-False pregnancy behaviors usually only last about two to three weeks so this, in addition to the lack of growing babies inside the rabbit, is the main way to tell whether or not your rabbit is experiencing a real pregnancy.
+False pregnancy will cause a rabbit to exhibit nesting behavior and act moody.
+False pregnancy behaviors usually only last about two to three weeks.

 Preventing Rabbit Pregnancy